 Think about who to invite.
 How big is your space?
 Will there be dancing?
 Is it a dinner party?
 Will the people you invite bring guests?
 Thinking this through will help you know how to set up the space and how much food etc. to purchase.

 Think about the physical space of the event and how that space might be used.
 Are there adequate spaces where conversations can happen?
 If there are more isolated spaces, figure out who will remain aware of what’s happening in those spaces during the event.

 Choose the music strategically.
 Any music playing will be a big factor in determining the atmosphere of the entire event, how your guests perceive it, and how people will act.

 Many events need to be registered.
 If you are hosting an event in a residential space on campus and there will be more than 20 people, it needs to be registered with your Head of College.
-If you are hosting an event off campus and there will be more than 50 people, it needs to be registered with the Yale College Dean’s Office.
+If you are hosting an event off campus, AODHRI provides programs, training, and guidance for safe hosting practices.
+These are available to all students.

 Talk to your neighbors ahead of time.
 Let them know something will be happening and give them your phone number so they can call you if there is a problem.

 Remember, as the host you set the tone for your event.
-During the event do not tolerate patters of pressure, derogatory language, or other offensive behavior.
+During the event, do not tolerate patterns of pressure, derogatory language, or other offensive behavior.
 If you don’t want a direct confrontation, intervene in a low key way (change the topic, make a joke, dance between people).

 Take steps to make sure guests are not pressured to drink or to drink beyond their limits.

 Make it easy for people to manage their own consumption.
-Provide ways for people to measure the alcohol they put into a drink, or better yet, have a friend go through Yale’s free bartender training and run the bar for the party.
+Provide ways for people to measure the alcohol they put into a drink.

 Have interesting non-alcohol options available along with food.
 Alcohol metabolizes much more gradually if consumed with food.